-We are committed to complying fully with the social distancing guidelines caused by COVID-19 and have postponed The DON'T WAIT Project® Tour 2020 until further notice.
+The DON'T WAIT Project® Tour has been postponed until spring 2021.
 Now more than ever, we look forward to the time when we can launch the tour and share stories of people living DON'T WAIT lives, no matter the obstacles.
-To learn more about previous tours, take a look at these highlight videos from last year.
+To learn more about previous tours, take a look at the highlight videos from last year.

 Our first leg of the tour takes place in Austin and Dallas, Texas, as The DON'T WAIT Project Tour 2019 gets underway.
 Check out who we've met, where we've gone and how camping life is treating us.